emavap/HeatingControl/README.md

 **Q: What about devices not in any schedule?**

-A: This depends on the "Only Scheduled Devices Active" setting:
-- **If TRUE**: Devices not in any schedule stay OFF (most restrictive, saves energy)
-- **If FALSE**: Devices not in any schedule turn ON when someone is home (convenience mode)
+A: They are left alone.
+Heating Control only touches devices that are targeted by an active schedule; everything else stays in the state you set manually.

 ### Device Assignment Logic

 - Devices can be assigned to **multiple schedules**
-- If **any** active schedule includes a device, it should be on
+- If **any** active schedule includes a device, that schedule defines the device's HVAC mode and targets
-- Devices not in any schedule:
+- Devices not included in any active schedule are left untouched by the integration
-  - If "Only Scheduled Devices Active" = true: remain off
-  - If "Only Scheduled Devices Active" = false: on when someone is home

 ## Exposed Entities